trek-view/basecamp/_posts/2022-01-28-gopro-camera-modes-metadata-tests.md

 * [HERO video, `GH018658.mp4`](https://github.com/trek-view/gopro-metadata/blob/main/max/max-hero-vid-001/GH018658.xml)
 * [HERO video timelapse mode, `GH018706.mp4`](https://github.com/trek-view/gopro-metadata/blob/main/max/max-hero-tlp-011/GH018706.xml)

-The difference between a GoPro MAX 360 video and timelapse video is not identifiable by filename prefix.
-All videos and timelapse video start with `GS` (equirectangular) and `GH` (HERO).
+The difference between a GoPro MAX 360 regular video and timelapse video is not identifiable by filename prefix.
+A regular video and a timelapse video both start with `GS` (equirectangular mode) and `GH` (HERO mode).

 It's the same with the Fusion and HERO 10 too (although the prefixes are slightly different).

-It is possible to determine a timelapse (shot in timewarp mode) the `GoPro:Rate` tag. e.g.
+It is possible to determine a timelapse shot in timewarp mode the `GoPro:Rate` tag. e.g.

 ```
 <GoPro:Rate>2X</GoPro:Rate>